darkestb4light/proxycheck/README.md

 With the STANDARD flow, the request is sent via the previously created socket as long as it previously followed a CONNECT flow.
-Otherwise, a new socket the request is conducted by establishing a TCP connection with the server (most likely the proxy).
+Otherwise, a new socket is created with the server (most likely the proxy).
 Next, the request is sent through the socket before retrieving the response.
+The response is evaluated against one of several different status codes.

 It is up to the user to determine what success versus failure is from an audit perspective.
 After all, it can vary on the use case: